-2022-23 School Year GENERAL INSTRUCTIONS
+2024-25 School Year GENERAL INSTRUCTIONS

 The IEP Student Tracking and Reporting (I-Star) system is a web-based system used by the Illinois State Board of Education (ISBE) that allows districts/special education cooperatives to input, manage, and approve data for students with disabilities.
-I-Star serves as the primary approval process for students with disabilities who are claimed for reimbursement under Sections 14-7.02 (Private Facility Tuition), 14-7.02b (Students with Excess Cost), 14-7.03 (Orphanage), and 14-13.01b (Special Transportation) of the School Code [105 ILCS 5].
+I-Star serves as the primary approval process for students with disabilities who are claimed for reimbursement under Sections 14-7.02 (Private Facility Tuition and Separate Public Day School), 14-7.02b (Students with Excess Cost), 14-7.03 (Orphanage), and 14-13.01b (Special Transportation) of the School Code [105 ILCS 5].
 Information for each student eligible for state reimbursement, even if only for part of the school year, must be entered and approved in I-Star before funding can be claimed.
 The level of payment is dependent upon the annual appropriation enacted for each program.

 Per Section 2-3.30 of the School Code, I-Star is also the system used to compile an unduplicated count of students with disabilities reported annually to the federal government.
-Students counted must be eligible to receive services or be in a Special Education Program receiving direct or related services approved by a public school district on December 1, 2022; be at least age 3 through age 21 inclusive (i.e., through the day before the student's 22nd birthday); and have an Individualized Education Program (IEP) or Individualized Services Plan (ISP) in place.
+Students counted must be eligible to receive services or be in a Special Education Program receiving direct or related services approved by a public school district on December 1, 2024; be at least age 3 through age 22; and have an Individualized Education Program (IEP) or Individualized Services Plan (ISP) in place.
 It is critical that all students with disabilities who are receiving services as of December 1 each year are reported accurately in an approved status.
 ISBE will only use approved student data to compile and report the December 1 child count as well as process state reimbursement to districts that file claims.